monescript/monescript/README.md

 There is no server behind luini, all the calculations are performed locally in your browser window without any data leaving your computer.

-luini works with text files formatted as a journal and performs all the calculations in the browser.
+luini works with text files formatted as a transaction journal.
 No modification is made to the original journal, luini only performs journal analysis and presents financial summary graphs and statistics.

 ## [Demo](https://abtechbit.github.io/)
 By default demo shows randomly generated data on the Transactions tab.